aaronland/convert/README.md

 ## Demo

 I tried making a "github pages" demo but the WASM binary is being delivered as Base64 (?) encoded gibberish and I have not figured out a workaround.
-In the meantime you can test the application by point any old web-server tool at the [www](www) directory.
+In the meantime you can test the application by pointing any old web-server tool at the [www](www) directory.

 I like to use the [aaronland/go-http-fileserver](https://github.com/aaronland/go-http-fileserver) tool but that's most because I wrote it but anything should work.
 For example: